FormShantonu/NodeJs/node_interview_note.md

 >What Disadvantage of node js?

-When we require some CUP processing task like video editing application, this type of application singel threads can't perfrom well so for node js we avoid it.
+When we require some CPU processing task like video editing application, this type of application singel threads can't perfrom well so for node js we avoid it.

 > What does the runtime environment mean in Node.js?